lucasveneno/trafficbot/README.md

  * `port` - Integer, port for proxy.
 (Example: 8080)
  * `user` and `pass` - Basic auth config for the proxy server.
 (Default: \`\` in both variables)
  * `windows` - Integer, number of bot instances to run.
 (Default: 1)
  * `time` - Integer, Max session time parameter value in minutes.
-(Default: 3 minutes)
+(Default: 3 minutes in 6 pages)

 Normal usage with environment variables and Xvfb
 -----